geopm/geopm/service/docs/source/geopmlaunch.1.rst

                            value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                            geopm(7)<geopm.7:Environment>`.
---geopm-shmkey key  Specify a special prefix to be used with all the
+--geopm-shmkey key  .. _geopm-shmkey option:

-                    shared memory keys generated by the GEOPM runtime for communication with the application.
+                    Specify a special prefix to be used with all the shared memory keys generated by the GEOPM runtime for communication with the application.
 It is not used for the endpoint.
 This is useful for avoiding collisions with keys